EvilFreelancer/easyrsa-php/README.md

 $wrp->build_client_full('client2', true);
 ```

-Result of this script will be in `pki` folder.
+Result of this script will be in `easy-rsa-certs` folder.

 ## List of all `Wrapper` methods